 This will ensure that you can continue to access news and information from a variety of source and will allow you to continue accessing vital services such as social media to communicate with loved ones.

 How to use a VPN in Turkey

 We’ve done our best to show the most suitable VPNs in Turkey, but the end decision is yours.
 Reading the mini-reviews gives a high-level overview of each service, but if you want more details then we encourage you to read the detailed user review which is referenced at the end of each one.

 - Decide on a provider and a plan that works for you.
-Some users might want a long-term option, while others simply need a VPN for a few weeks.
+We particularly recommend NordVPN.

 - Proceed to download the relevant apps from your device.

-- Restart all devices when installation is complete.
+- Restart all devices when the installation is complete.

 - Open the relevant VPN apps, and sign in with your login information.
 Select a server in a location of your choice.

 - A successful connection will usually be indicated in your taskbar or on the top of your smartphone screen.
 Now your internet connection is encrypted and private.

 If you encounter any issues, you can try clearing your cookies and cache.
 If problems persist, you will need to contact your VPN provider.